 First, you will need to be present in the U.S. to attend a biometrics appointment and interview appointment for your green card.
 Missing these appointments could result in your green card being abandoned.
 USCIS will notify you of when these appointments are scheduled in advance, and it is possible to request a change of appointment date if needed.

 You should also keep in mind that Advance Parole does not guarantee re-entry into the U.S. There is always a chance you could be denied entry into the U.S. if you lack the proper documentation or are found inadmissible for some reason.
+For instance, if you do not have valid immigration status in the U.S., you will not be able to travel to the United States, even if you have advance parole.

 In addition to applying for an Advance Parole travel document to travel while your green card is pending, you can also apply for an Employment Authorization Document (EAD), which allows you to work for any U.S. company.
 Advance Parole and EAD make the sometimes lengthy path to permanent residence in the U.S. a little easier.